abhinavmishra14/aws-glacier-utils/README.md

 ## aws-glacier-utils

-##This utility can be used to archive and retrieve files or folders to amazon glacier vault.
+##This utility can be used to archive and retrieve files or folders to amazon glacier vault and perform various other operations related to glacier.

 ####Note: By default test cases will be skipped.
 Use access keys to build in order to pass the test cases and use skip test parameter (-Dmaven.test.skip=false).
 To force run tests: e.g. mvn clean install -Dmaven.test.skip=false